A mathematics teacher I once worked with shared a story about running into a former student.

 But here he was some ten years later.
 And the first thing he told his former teacher?

 I finally get why all that stuff was important.

 He hadn’t gone on to become an engineer, nuclear physicist, or principal architect of the hadron collider.
 Matter of fact, he never ended up finishing high school.
 He studied a trade instead.

 Yet he was using mathematics every single day of his working life.
 Geometry, angles, and sophisticated measurements were his bread and butter.

 He was a crane operator.

-As gratifying as this story is for a math teacher, it also lays bare one of the hardest parts of teaching the subject.
+As gratifying as this story is for a mathematics teacher, it also lays bare one of the hardest parts of teaching the subject.
 No one could have told this student at thirteen years old that Euclidean geometry would become a pivotal part of his career.
-As far as he was concerned, ‘math’ was just a series of inky blots on paper, completely divorced from the real world.
+As far as he was concerned, ‘mathematics’ was just a series of inky blots on paper, completely divorced from the real world.

-For many of our students, the light-bulb moment in which they realize that there is, in fact, math in the real world comes after school.
+For many of our students, the light-bulb moment in which they realize that there is, in fact, mathematics in the real world comes after school.
 It comes with all the necessary components of adult life that require basic numerical fluency; taxes, personal finance, buying or selling things, putting IKEA furniture together with increasing impatience – the list goes on.